stabnet/Stab/README.md

 - Our [Vulnerability Response Process](https://github.com/monero-project/meta/blob/master/VULNERABILITY_RESPONSE_PROCESS.md) encourages responsible disclosure
 - We are also available via [HackerOne](https://hackerone.com/monero)

-## Aeon Announcements
+## Stab Announcements

-- You can subscribe to an [announcement list](https://docs.google.com/forms/d/e/1FAIpQLSci2UitA67N0W_xgSPLlGj6acGnTOtTdDR_ODZwXTHXZsWnCQ/viewform) to get critical announcements from the Aeon core team.
+- You can subscribe to an [announcement list](https://stabnet.github.io/stab/) to get critical announcements from the Stab core team.
 The announcement list can be very helpful for knowing when software updates are needed.

 ## Coverage